Windz-GameDev/Assignment-3/README.md

 - **Device Information:** Prints the number of CUDA-enabled devices and at least three interesting properties of Device 0, including the device name, maximum threads per block, and maximum grid size.
 - **Initialization:** Host arrays are initialized with random integers within a small range (0 to 99).
 - **Data Transfer:** Uses `cudaMemcpy` to copy host input arrays to the device.
-- **Kernel Execution:** Calls a CUDA kernel that computes the square of the difference of the components for each dimension, performs a parallel reduction to sum these values, and finally takes the square root of the sum to compute the Euclidean distance.
+- **Kernel Execution:** Calls a CUDA kernel that computes the square of the difference of the components for each dimension, performs a parallel reduction to sum these values across each block.
+Sums the partial sums of each block on the CPU, and then finally takes the square root of the sum to compute the Euclidean distance.
 - **Performance Analysis:** Runs experiments using varying sizes of inputs.
 Graphs and results can be find in the analysis pdf.

 ### Dependencies